Top of the page

-Children can be exposed to HIV in several ways.
+Children can be exposed to the virus that causes HIV in several ways.
 If a pregnant woman has HIV, her baby can be exposed before and during birth.
 The virus can spread through breastfeeding too.

 Children also can be exposed by getting stuck with a needle that has the virus on it.
 Children sometimes find needles on playgrounds, beaches, and other public areas.
 Children and teens may be infected if they share infected needles.

-Sexual contact can also expose children to HIV.
+Sexual contact can also expose children to the virus.
 This can include being sexually abused by a person who has HIV.
 Another way is having unprotected sex with a person who has HIV.

 There are steps you can take to help protect your child from HIV.